5 Ways to Develop a Successful mLearning App With a Help of a Learner Persona

 And any other questions that will give you ideas of how your mobile learning program can fit into the persona’s work and life flow.

 Sally spends nearly half of her time in her car, driving to meetings.
 And another third of her time is spent in the waiting rooms of physicians.
-She spends on average 20-30 mins drive to a meeting and 15-20 mins in a waiting room.
+She spends on average 20-30 mins driving to a meeting and 15-20 mins in a waiting room.
 She is using her smartphone (iPhone) for calling, texting, and checking email.
 And, Sally uses her tablet (iPad) for reading work-related materials, preparing for meetings, and pharmaceutical detailing.

 How to use it: